KodchakornL/CRM-Analytics-Intelligence/01 Customer Lifetime Value (CLV) Dashboard/README.md

 # CLV Dashboard
 [![](https://img.shields.io/badge/-Dashboard-blue)](#) [![](https://img.shields.io/badge/-Power--BI-blue)](#)

-Objective	: Using Supermarket Data for data visualization Perform a Customer Lifetime Value (CLV) analysis.
+**Objective**	: Using Supermarket Data for data visualization Perform a Customer Lifetime Value (CLV) analysis.
-Dataset :	Supermarket data contains 956K historical data from only 2 stores from 2006 to 2008.
+**Dataset** :	Supermarket data contains 956K historical data from only 2 stores from 2006 to 2008.
-Technique	: Power BI Make Dashboard.
+**Technique**	: Power BI Make Dashboard.
-Performance Measurement	: Find the Problem , Find the Reason, Solve the problem by Find the Action.
+**Performance Measurement**	: Find the Problem , Find the Reason, Solve the problem by Find the Action.

 ## About This DashBoard
 This dashboard generated from 2016 - 2017 supermarket sales dataset.
 This dashboard is made for stakeholders such as marketing, sales, executives, etc. to support decision-making quickly and comprehensively to visualize design thinking principles.
-1.See is to let the dashboard user see the Problems.
+1.**See** is to let the dashboard user see the Problems.
-2.Think is to make dashboard users see Reasons.
+2.**Think** is to make dashboard users see Reasons.
-3.Do is to make dashboard users see Actions.
+3.**Do** is to make dashboard users see Actions.
 for their decision The dashboard also has slicers that can drill down into focus timeframes such as Year, Quarterly, Monthly, Weekly, Daily, Hourly.

 ## Sales
 ![SALES ANALYTIC](./SALES_ANALYTIC_1.png)